rubengardner/workout-log/README.md

 - Click the "Deploy Branch" button: Once you have chosen the branch, click on the "Deploy Branch" button.
 Heroku will start the deployment process and build your app using the provided code from the selected branch.

+# Known bugs

+There are two known bugs in the set creation feature that need to be addressed:

+Incorrect exercise selection in the dropdown: Currently, the dropdown allows the selection of all exercises, regardless of whether they belong to the user or not.
+The intended behavior is to only permit the selection of exercises that belong to the user.
+This bug needs to be fixed so that only the user's exercises are available for selection in the dropdown.

+Mandatory entry for unit 2: Presently, when creating a set, the value for unit 2 is required to be filled, even if the exercise does not have a second unit.
+This is an issue because some exercises may not have a second unit.
+The bug needs to be addressed by allowing the unit 2 field to be optional when it is not applicable to the exercise.

+To resolve the first bug, the following steps can be taken:

+Retrieve the list of exercises belonging to the user.
+Update the dropdown menu to populate only with the exercises from the user's list.
+Ensure that the selection mechanism filters out any exercises that are not owned by the user.
+To address the second bug, the following approach can be adopted:

+Modify the set creation form to include a checkbox or toggle indicating whether the exercise has a second unit.
+When the checkbox is selected or toggled to indicate the presence of a second unit, the unit 2 field should be made mandatory.
+When the checkbox is deselected or toggled to indicate the absence of a second unit, the unit 2 field should become optional, allowing the user to leave it blank.
+By implementing these fixes, users will only be able to select their own exercises from the dropdown, and they will have the flexibility to enter a value for unit 2 only when it is applicable to the exercise being added to the set.
+These updates will enhance the user experience and improve the accuracy of the set creation process.

 # Credits

 ## Content